dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 <hr />

-The difficult circumstances I'd faced in middle school didn't just go away in high school.
+The difficult circumstances I'd faced in middle school did not disappear in high school.
 I was still not particularly social, though I was able to start building some genuine friendships.
-I still didn't really enjoy school.
+I still didn't really enjoy my time at school.
 But these issues didn't have anywhere near the same level influence in my life as they did before.
 I had confidence in my value and self-worth because I knew God loved me.
 I knew I was never alone (even when I felt like it) because God's Spirit lived within me.
 I had hope because I could trust God's promise that he would provide for me in the midst of struggles big and small.

 That trend has continued as I've walked the path of life.
 Difficult circumstances still come, but God is faithful to provide in the midst of them.
 He uses challenging times to grow me and change me so that by his grace I become a more mature and Christ-like person than I used to be.
-I still make plenty of mistakes, but he forgives my sins because of Jesus sacrifice on the cross.
+I still make plenty of mistakes, but he forgives my sins because Jesus paid for them through his sacrifice on the cross.
 The fact that I'll never be able to fully comprehend the extent of God's love and power gives me a peace that I could never find by myself.

 None of this is a result of anything special about me.
 God is is incredibly kind and generous; the blessings he has given me far exceed what I deserve.
-And he offers the gift of salvation and life with him freely to all people regardless of age, gender, or race.
+And he offers the gift of salvation and life with him freely to all people regardless of age, gender, or race, wealth, or social status.
 The Bible says in <cite>Romans 10:9</cite>:

 > If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.